Dog Food For Picky Eaters

 Wilson believes that adding a little warm water or bone broth to dog food to bring out the aroma might be enough to tempt even the pickiest eaters to take a few bites.
 You could also try adding high-quality dog food topper like freeze-dried beef liver.

-While there is no magic recipe that appeals to all dogs, most dogs—like most people—tend to favor foods that are fresh, flavorful, and higher in fat and protein.
+There is no magic recipe that appeals to all dogs.
+Most dogs—like most people—tend to favor foods that are fresh, flavorful, and higher in fat and protein.

-JustFoodForDogs Chicken & White Rice recipe is gluten-free and made with real chicken and chicken liver, while the Turkey and Whole Wheat Macaroni recipe is made with real turkey and turkey liver.
+JustFoodForDogs Chicken & White Rice recipe is gluten-free and made with real chicken and chicken liver.
+The Turkey and Whole Wheat Macaroni recipe is made with real turkey and turkey liver.
 No by-products, here!

 Both fresh dog food recipes are made from whole-food ingredients that help dog maintain a healthy weight.
 Veterinary nutritionists carefully formulated a balanced blend of proteins, carbohydrates, and fats that are palatable for even the pickiest dogs.
 All recipes use human-grade ingredients approved by the USDA and are free from preservatives and fillers.